MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started.md

 ## Configure the application setup

-1. Select the Electronic invoicing feature that you imported.
+1. Select the Electronic invoicing feature that you created.
 2. On the **Version** tab, verify that the **Draft** version is selected.
 3. On the **Setups** tab, select **Application setup**.